MOUNTAIN MAN TRIATHLON: SPRINT & OLYMPIC

-This will be the 36th Annual Mountain Man.
+This is the 38th Year for Mountain Man Events.
 This local race has that good old hometown feel.
 Beautiful views of the San Francisco Peaks, Lake Mary, and Mormon Lake.
 Flagstaff has amazing summer weather with flora in full bloom.
 This event includes medals for all finishers, awards, food, fun, and a great course.
 It is one of the most beautiful courses in the West, and we work hard to make sure that you can enjoy race day.
-We start at the boat docks, about ten miles south of Flagstaff, AZ on Lake Mary Road at mile post 333.
-Directions from downtown Flagstaff.
-RFID Race Timing Systems by 4Peaks Racing.

 Sprint Race Distances: 750 m Swim, 20 km Bike, and 5 km Run